Belgian Second Division: Competition

 The season consisted of a regular season (18 teams, 34 matchdays) and the play-offs.
-The regular season was a double round-robin tournament played between August and May, with an interruption of 3 weeks in the winter.
+The regular season was a double round-robin tournament played from August to May, with a 3 weeks hiatus in the winter.
 Beside the overall classification of teams, 3 other period rankings were computed.
 The first period consisted of the first 10 matchdays, the second of the next 12 matchdays and the third of the final 12 matchdays.
 At the beginning of each period, all teams started with a blank record for the next period ranking.
 The winner of the overall regular season was promoted to the first division.
 The teams with the best record in each of the 3 periods qualified for the play-offs, together with the 15th-placed team in the first division.
 If one or several periods were won by the regular season champion or if another team won multiple periods, the best-placed teams in the overall ranking qualified for the play-offs, to allow it to be played between 4 teams.
 The play-offs were a double round-robin, with the winner earning a place in the first division.

 The standings, for both the regular season and the 3 periods, were determined by the following criteria, in order: